The goddess Parvati created a son, Ganesha, to protect her while she bathed.

-"Stand guard here," she told Ganesha.
+"Stand guard here," she told him.
 "Admit no one."

 Her husband, Shiva, arrived, demanding to see his wife.

 "No," said the boy, obeying his mother's orders.
 "She's bathing."

 "What have you done?" shrieked Parvati.
 "That was my son!"

 Shiva sent his servants to bring back the head of the first creature they encountered, which was an elephant.